juji-io/datalevin/doc/query.md

 As mentioned, the main advantage of our system is having more accurate result size estimation.
 Instead of relying on statistics based estimations using histograms and the like, we count elements directly, because counts in our list based triple storage are cheap to obtain.
-Since the planner is only interested in smallest count within one entity class, the counting is capped by the current minimum, so the time spent in counting is minimized.
-In addition, the counting is also bounded by a user configurable time budget.
+As our B+tree KV storage maintains order statics on the branch nodes, the range count operations have O(log n) time complexity.
 Compared with statistics based estimation, counting is simple, accurate and always up to date.

 ### Query specific sampling (new)